 In today’s global and dynamic business environment, the need to quickly deliver on new business initiatives is becoming a critical competitive success factor.
 Increasingly, organisations are using projects to introduce new products and innovations to the business environment.
 Hence, effectively managing projects, tight schedules and budget is becoming an important business imperative.
 Organisations need to quickly assemble human resources, focus on objectives, and deliver results.

 The aim of this seminar is to provide valuable ideas and insights that will help those that work on projects to do a better job serving the organisation, provide value, derive enjoyment from the project, and inspire all other project stakeholders.
-The programme will introduce the participants to core project management principles and develop skills required for effective management of organisational projects.
+The programme will introduce participants to core project management principles and equip them with skills required for effective management of organisational projects.
 This course will support participants in taking their performance to a higher level of effectiveness, responsibility and leadership.

 Key Learning Objectives/ Benefits

 At the end of this programme, you will have a sound knowledge of the following: